 The competition is open to anyone (student or professional) who produces technical communication, training, or content for the web and other devices.
-Membership in the Society for Technical Communication (STC) is not a requirement and you don't have to belong to the STC New York, Philadelphia or Houston chapters.
+Membership in the Society for Technical Communication (STC) is not a requirement and you don't have to belong to the STC New York, Philadelphia, Atlanta or Rochester chapters.
 You may enter work as a team, an individual or on behalf of a colleague.

 Enter your best work in the following categories: